HAPPYLAMMA2001/Meme-Sentimental-Analysis/README.md

+*I WILL BE UPDATING MY NOTEBOOK SO YOU CAN UNDERSTAND BETTER*
 # Meme-Sentimental-Analysis
 This model is trained on total of 6992 images with 30/70 split ratio between test data and train data.